-Graduate Student Researchers (GSRs) at the University are graduate students who are receiving financial support from research funds in return for duties performed to meet the goals for which the funds were awarded.
-The research performed is also normally an integral part of the student's research practicum experience, thesis, or dissertation.
-A primary goal of the appointment, from the point of view of both the University and the student, is to provide financial support to the graduate student.
+Graduate Student Researchers ("GSRs") at the University of Pittsburgh are graduate students who are receiving financial support from external or internal research funds while they are fulltime students working toward their degree.
+The research performed is an integral part of the student's training, thesis and/or dissertation.
+The goal of the appointment, from the point of view of both the University and the student, is for students to make steady progress toward an advanced degree, become a valuable member of the academic community, develop the skills necessary to complete their academic program, and gain valuable professional experience.
+GSR status is dependent upon being enrolled at the University as a graduate student.

 These appointments are reviewed annually and can be renewed.
-Appointment renewal is contingent upon your maintaining full-time enrollment status, receiving a satisfactory performance evaluation each term as a GSA and your academic perform and the progress you are making toward completion of coursework and the achievement of your doctoral milestones, as outlined in Appendix B. For the complete text of the GSR Policy Statement, refer to http://www.pitt.edu/~graduate/GSRPolicyStatement.pdf.
+Appointment renewal is contingent upon your maintaining full-time enrollment status, receiving a satisfactory performance evaluation each term as a GSR and your academic perform and the progress you are making toward completion of coursework and the achievement of your doctoral milestones, as outlined in Appendix B. See here for the complete text of the GSR Policy Statement.